UMich-CURLY/3DMapping/README.md

 | MotionSC (T=16) |   94.61  |   91.77  | 87.21 |

 ### SemanticKITTI
-For the SemanticKITTI dataset, since single scan input is required, so our results was based on MotionSC (T=1).
+For the SemanticKITTI dataset, we only compare with T=1 as the rules of the competion require a single input frame.
+Our results may be found on the Semantic KITTI leader board under user "tigeriv4."
 The results of other models are collected from their papers.

 #### Semantic Completeness